-Over 300 known inherited factors, listed by BREED with instant jump-to list (only at TheDogPlace.org) of congenital and heritable diseases in 148 breeds.
+Over 300 known congenital and inherited disorders, listed by BREED with instant jump-to list of congenital and heritable diseases in 148 breeds.
 Genetic information reduces fear of inherited health problem factors.

 How to use this webpage: If you are thinking about acquiring a purebred dog, refer to Section I to find out the number of genetically transmitted diseases associated with the breed for which you seek information.
 Click the underlined number to jump-to that disease or genetic problem as listed in Section II.

 TO FIND ANY WORD, use the Ctrl and F key together, to bring up the "find" screen, then type in the word you want to find.